jeka-dev/jeka/docs/articles/listicle-why-i-made-it.md

 Thanks to its high portability, JeKa enables any Java application to be built and run with a single command on most machines.
 It caches binaries after the initial run, ensuring direct execution for subsequent runs.

+ ## Conclusion

+While Java as a language has evolved towards greater simplicity and conciseness, the surrounding tooling has not kept pace, remaining complex and configuration-heavy.
+Tools like **JeKa**, **Jbang**, and **bld** address this by offering lightweight, minimal-setup environments that streamline build and execution, making Java projects easier to start and manage with just a few commands.